Alessandro Perego - Scientific Officer firstname.lastname@example.org

 - monitor how widespread the Industry 4.0 theme is in Italy, as regards both knowledge and applications;

-- estimate the spread and value of the Industry 4.0 market in Italy, in addition to providing an overview of the status of digital maturity reached by Italian companies;
+- estimate the spread and value of the Industry 4.0 market in Italy, in addition to providing an overview of the digital maturity status reached by Italian companies;

 - investigate the world of Italian and international start-ups to understand related dynamics and business models;